GiorgiGrigolia06/GiorgiGrigolia06/README.md

 ## 📝 About
 - Full-time music junkie 🎸
+- Compose advocate, since its Lazy Layouts prove that being lazy can be quite efficient 🦥
 - Looking forward to the day when I muster the audacity to start coding in Neovim 👽
 - I used to write copies but all I write now is commit messages ✍️
 - When I'm not coding, I'm usually watching Primeagen streams or Sci-Fi movies 🍿